DIDSR/VIGILANT/README.md

 >
 > This command can be run using any python 3 environment.
 While this server is running, the demo & documention should be accessible at `http://localhost:8000/`

-VIGILANT is a measurement toolkit for performance assessment of adaptive AI.
+VIGILANT is a measurement toolkit for performance assessment of adaptive AI systems.
-The three included measurements &mdash; *learning*, *rentention*, and *potential* &mdash; help to disentangle performance changes due to model adaptations from those caused by changes in environment.
+The three included measurements &mdash; *learning*, *rentention*, and *potential* &mdash; help to disentangle performance changes due to model adaptations from those caused by shifts in the evaluation environment.

 ## Background

 >[!TIP]
->For a more detailed description of the measurements provided in this repository, check out our [open-access paper](Link to be added).
+>For a more detailed description of the measurements provided in this repository, see our [open-access paper](Link to be added).

-**Adaptive AI** are artificial intelligence models that are created in multiple discrete versions over time, in contrast to *locked models* which are static after training or *continually learning models* which use all provided data as training data.
+**Adaptive AI** refers to artificial intelligence models developed in multiple discrete versions over time.
+This differs from *locked models*, which remain unchanged after training, and continually learning models, which treat all incoming data as training data.

-The adaptive AI paradigm presents a challenge for performance assessment: the concurrent changes made to the AI model and the model's evaluation dataset.

-Consider the paradigm shown in the figure below, if there is an observed improvement from **Performance 1** to **Performance 2**, it isn't known whether that change resulted from an improvement in the model's knowledge or simply a change in the difficulty of the evaluation dataset.
+The adaptive AI paradigm introduces challenges for performance assessment because both (a) the model and (b) the evaluation dataset may change simultaneously.
+Consider the example below: if performance improves from *Performance 1* to *Performance 2*, the cause may be either (a) an increase in model capability or (b) a change in the difficulty of the evaluation dataset.

 ```mermaid
 flowchart TD